malpern/zmk-to-kanata/docs/known_limitations.md

 ## FAQ & Troubleshooting

 **Q: My combo or macro doesn't work in Kanata.**
-A: See the relevant section above and manually define the combo or macro in your Kanata config.
+A: Only simple combos (e.g., A+B → ESC) are supported.
+See the relevant section above and manually define complex combos in your Kanata config.

 **Q: The converter gives an error about an unsupported feature.**
 A: Check this document for workarounds or see the [User Guide](user_guide.md) for more help.